thehappycheese/nicks_intervals_py/docs/ponderings.md

 otherwise the result is determined by the expression 'lower_bound<X<upper_bound'

-## Test if an Interval Interval Contains Interval
+## Test if an Interval Contains an Interval

 ```python